dnsimple/dnsimple-support/content/articles/ns-record.md

 ---
-meta: What an NS record is, and how to create NS records with DNSimple.
 title: What's an NS Record?
 excerpt: What an NS record is, and how to create NS records with DNSimple.
 categories: